nortal/araneaframework/lib/Readme.txt

 - Jakarta Project Commons (http://jakarta.apache.org/commons/)
 - ./required/commons-collections-3.1.jar is required by the framework core.
 - ./required/commons-lang-2.1.jar is required by the framework.
-- ./optional/commons-logging is required for running sample application in Jetty
+- ./required/commons-validator-1.3.0.jar is required by the uilib.
-- ./optional/commons-fileupload-1.1.1 is required by the framework's file upload filter.
+- ./optional/commons-fileupload-1.1.1.jar is required by the framework's file upload filter.
 - ./optional/commons-io-1.2 is required by commons-fileupload
+- ./optional/commons-logging.jar is required for building the framework with java 1.3 and running the sample applications on Jetty.
 *****************************************************************************

 *****************************************************************************